kentcdodds/mdx-bundler/README.md

   // file bundle and the host app.
 Otherwise, all deps will just be bundled.
   // So it'll work either way, this is just an optimization to avoid sending
   // multiple copies of the same library to your users.
-  rollup: {
-    getInputOptions(options) {
+  esbuild: option => {
-      // Tell rollup that `left-pad` should *not* be bundled.
-      // By default `options.external` is: ['react', 'react-dom']
-      // so we'll add 'left-pad' to tell rollup to not bundle it with our MDX code options.external = [...(options.external as Array<string>), 'left-pad']
+    // Add your external library to the existing list of external libaries. options.external = [...(options.external as Array<string>), 'left-pad']
     return options
-    },
-    getOutputOptions(options) {
-      // Tell rollup that it should replace the left-pad import with a global variable.
-      // By default `options.globals` is: {react: 'React', 'react-dom': 'ReactDOM'}
-      // so we'll add 'left-pad': 'myLeftPad' to tell it what the global variable name is options.globals = {...options.globals, 'left-pad': 'myLeftPad'}
-      return options
-    },
   },
 })
 ```